 If you decide to become an enrolled agent, you will be making a smart career choice that will open new doors and create potentially unlimited opportunities for yourself.

-To help you pass the EA exam, you can take advantage of several review programs to prepare for the exam.
+To help you pass the EA exam, you can take advantage of several EA review courses to prepare for the exam.
 Regardless of your learning style, there is an Enrolled Agent review course to suit your needs.